architect/arc.codes/public/primitives/queues.md

 <h2 id=publish>💌 Publish</h2>

-All runtime Lambda functions share an IAM Role that allows them to publish events to any SQS Queu in the currently deployed CloudFormation stack.
+All runtime Lambda functions share an IAM Role that allows them to publish events to any SQS Queue in the currently deployed CloudFormation stack.

 ### Publish an event payload to an SQS Queue URL